taraniselsu/TacFuelBalancer/Readme.txt

 such as solid rocket fuel.

-This system does not consume power itself, but the vessel is required to have power and required to be controllable (have a probe core or at least one Kerbal onboard).
+This system does not consume power itself, but the vessel is required to have power and required to be controllable (have a probe core or at least one Kerbal on-board).
 Otherwise, everything is disabled.